-Training and Kit Advice from a World Champion OCR Athlete - Jon Albon
+Advice from World Champion OCR Athlete Jon Albon on Training and Kit

 As a 5 X OCR World Champion and the current World Trail Running and Ultra Skyrunning World Champion, Jonathan Albon knows how to prepare for an event!
 Tom Wheatley from Get Sweat Go spoke to dryrobe ambassador Jon about his training routine and kit bag essentials as part of their Checklist series.